nitin727/CODSOFT/TASK 2/README.md

 ## 📌 Description
 This project is a **Student Grade Calculator** developed in **Java** as part of the **CodSoft Java Development Internship**.

-The program takes marks (out of 100) for multiple subjects, calculates:
+The program takes marks (out of 100) for multiple subjects and calculates:
 - Total Marks
 - Average Percentage
-- Grade based on percentage
+- Grade

 ---